Key Takeaways:

 What Does a Golden Cross Signify?

 A golden cross indicates a sustained bullish market ahead.
-A golden cross indicates a bullish trend.
+This pattern indicates a bullish trend.
 This happens when a long-term moving average goes above a short-term one.
 This is the opposite of a death cross.

 Understanding the Golden Pattern